Python Application Example Tutorial¶

 The most common GUI used for the presentation of an application is the QMainWindow.
 This one has a Menubar on top, a Toolbar, a central widget, and a StatusBar.
 Most desktop applications follow this setup.
 This application also uses the same setup.

-On the left side of the Designer window, is the Widget Box.
-We begin by dragging a QeDartBoard from the widget toolbar on the left, to the MainWindow in the center of the Designer.
+On the left side of the Designer window, is the Widget Box Docking Window.
+We begin by dragging a QeDartBoard from the he Widget Box Docking Window, to the MainWindow in the center of the Designer.

-Drag a Label from the Widget Box, and drop it on top of the Form Layout.
-Notice that the Form can contain other widgets, and the target’s background for the new widget changes in color when dragging.
+Drag a Label Widget from the Widget Box Docking Window, and drop it on top of the Form Layout.
+Notice that the Form Layout can contain other widgets, and the target’s background for the new widget changes color when dragging.

-Drag a DoubleSpixBox from the Widget Box, and drop it to the right of the Label, inside of the Form Layout.
-Notice that the empty space on the right of the Label is highlighted in red.
+Drag a DoubleSpixBox Widget from the Widget Box Docking Window, and drop it right of the Label Widget, inside of the Form Layout.
+Notice that the empty space on the right of the Label Widget is highlighted in red.

-Repeat the last steps 4 and 5 three more times.
+Repeat steps 4 and 5 three more times.

 We have now static widgets, and a layout.
 We will stop at this point to explain some characteristics of positioning and size: